 For a hearty main course, serve this traditional English dish with pickled red cabbage

-225g (8oz) gluten-free flour
+225g plain gluten-free flour

-1/2 x 5ml spoon (1/2 teaspoon) gluten-free baking powder
+1/2 teaspoon gluten-free baking powder

-1/4 x 5ml spoon (1/4 teaspoon) xanthan gum
+1/4 teaspoon xanthan gum

-100g (4oz) shredded beef or vegetable suet
+100g shredded beef or vegetable suet

-1 x 15ml spoon (1 tablespoon) dairy-free milk
+1 tablespoon dairy-free milk

-For the filling:
+for the filling:

-700g (1 1/2 lb) stewing steak, trimmed and cubed
+700g stewing steak, trimmed and cubed

 2 medium onions, peeled and chopped

-900g (2lb) potatoes, peeled and diced
+900g potatoes, peeled and diced

 freshly ground black pepper

 Bring to the boil, cover and simmer on a low heat for about 1 1/2 hours, or until the meat is tender.

-- Then add the onions and potatoes to the pan, bring back to the boil, reduce heat and simmer again for another 20 minutes, or until your potatoes are cooked through.
+Then, add the onions and potatoes to the pan and bring back to the boil.
+Reduce heat and simmer again for another 20 minutes, or until your potatoes are cooked through.

 Next, preheat your oven to 200'C / 400'F /Gas Mark 6.

 Lift onto the casserole dish, by rolling the pastry around your rolling pin and then carefully unroll the pastry evenly over the top of the dish.

-Bake for about 25-30 minutes until the top is golden brown.
+Bake for about 25-30 minutes, until the top is golden brown.